jerry-D/IEEE-754-2008-Emulator/README.md

 This Universal IEEE 754-2008 Floating-Point Emulator can be easily connected to virtually any FPGA-based CPU by way of its generic memory interface, either directly or via a slave AXI-4 type connection.
 If you are designing your own FPGA-based CPU and want to give it instant IEEE 754-2008 compliance, this is for you.

 It supports the three main binary formats to half-precision.
-Meaning, that although most of the hardware operators in the current version are yield half-precision intermediate results, such operators can accept single and double-precision numbers (or any mix of half, single and double-precision)--directly--without the need to explicitly convert them to half-precision beforehand, so long as such numbers fall within the same range as half-precision binary formatted numbers.
+Meaning, that although most of the hardware operators in the current version yield half-precision intermediate results, such operators can accept single and double-precision numbers (or any mix of half, single and double-precision)--directly--without the need to explicitly convert them to half-precision beforehand, so long as such numbers fall within the same range as half-precision binary formatted numbers.
 If they fall outside of such range, use scaleB/logB to scale your data set first, then submit.

 As required by IEEE 754-2008, half-precision subnormal numbers are also now fully supported, meaning that all floating-point computational operators can accept and produce subnormal numbers as input or as a result of computation, allowing generation and propagation of gradual underflow in a computational stream as required for specification compliance.